The History of Dart Bank

 While subtle, there is still pink in our new visual brand!
 However, the transition from the color pink to our new multi-color logo helps to visually define Dart Bank for the next 90 years.
 The three colors selected combine to give a sense of stability to a longstanding brand, while also suggesting a contemporary feel.
 Each color is cool in “tone”, yet in tandem portrays a softness and down-to-earth feeling while also communicating a serious stature.
 We are very excited for our new look and are looking forward to the next 90 years.

 In April 2014, The Home Loan Center located at 500 N. Homer Street, joined Dart Bank offering a wide range of mortgage loans.
 The addition of the HLC has been very rewarding and the growth of the bank can be contributed in part to this addition.
-Also in 2014 the decision to begin a new headquarters came about in order to better serve our customers and accommodate the growing number of employees added to the bank.
+With the addition of the home loan center, two loan offices in Grand Rapids and Chelsea were added to Dart Bank.
+Also in 2014, the decision to begin a new headquarters came about in order to better serve our customers and accommodate the growing number of employees added to the bank.

 On May 20th, 2015 the groundbreaking ceremony of the new headquarters kicked off.
 The new three-level building will be 28,500 square feet, and will house approximately 68 employees.
 The new banking office and headquarters replaces facilities including Mason’s “butterfly” drive-in facility built in 1965, the main banking office built in 1969 and the old “Loan Store”, now called the Administration Building, built in 1982.
 Construction is set to be completed in the fall of 2016.